tnichols217/notes/APBiology/2/Notes/Projects/Ribosomes.md

 - not to have long paragraphs of information
 - relate the structure of the organelle to its function
 - why your organelle is important for survival of the organism
-- detailed about the jobs it performs to survival of the organism.
-Can you link the organelle to survival of an ecosystem?
-The whole entire world?
-Okay, maybe this is a little dramatic, but that is how campaigns can be.
-Can you find quotes from doctors or other experts?
-Can you find dramatic pictures and examples?
+- detailed about the jobs it performs
+- quotes from doctors or other experts
+- can you find dramatic pictures and examples?
 Can you explain what life would be like without your organelle?
 Can you make campaign promises – what will you guarantee life will be like with your organelle as the most important?